We host two annual endowed lecture series: the Bernice L. Fox Classics Lecture and the Thomas J. and Anne W. Sienkewicz Lecture on Roman Archaeology.

 Tom Sienkewicz was Monmouth’s Minnie Billings Capron Chair of Classics from 1985-2017.
 He taught a wide range of courses, many with strong archaeological features, including classical mythology, the ancient family and Africa in the Ancient World.
 In 1984, he founded the Western Illinois Society of the Archaeological Institute of America.
 Since its inception, the society has hosted hundreds of archaeological lectures at Monmouth.
 Anne Sienkewicz has been a loyal supporter of archaeology, and over the years she has hosted countless speakers.
 They continue to live close to campus and come back often for events.

-Recent Sienkewicz Lectures
+Past Sienkewicz Lectures

 2019-20: Steven L. Tuck, “Where Did the Pompeians Go?
 Searching for Survivors from the Eruption of Vesuvius, AD 79”